 They needed a friend in pink.
 At least that’s what I thought.
 The hole is punched on purpose I am going to string them so the arms and legs move.

 Then they all decided to meet some little kids and have jelly beans!
-Of course they asked me to take them so I’ll be out of town for a few days.
-When I get back I will publish your comments and reply on all posts.
+Of course, they asked me to take them so I’ll be out of town for a few days.
+When I get back I will publish your comments and reply to all posts.

 Thanks for stopping by.
-Hope you have a wonderful Easter!
+I hope you have a wonderful Easter!

-- To grab the Bunny Template which is over on Pottery Barn Kids and created by Jordan of Oh Happy Day
+- To grab the Bunny Template which is over on Pottery Barn Kids – Tutorial created by Jordan of Oh Happy Day

 Are you new here?
 Be sure to subscribe